GJZwiers/GJZwiers/programming.md

 When a value does not change, it is called a _constant_, as opposed to the _static_ unchanging type mentioned before.
 Constant values are often written in capitals to distinguish them from other numeric values.

 Programming syntax has certain **keywords**.
 There words are reserved by the language for a certain task and cannot be used as a variable name.
+One example is the word _if_ which is reserved for something else.

 ### Examples

+How-not-to
 ```
 var jimmy = 5;

 print('Jimmy is : ', jimmy)

 ```

 ```
 var age = 5;